idvorkin/idvorkin.github.io/_posts/2017-11-16-understandingtechcompensation.md

 ### I read on the internet company Foo pays Bar.
 Is that true?

 Maybe, but I doubt it.
 Don't forget the old joke when 2 people compare salaries, one of them is going to walk away feeling ecstatic, and the other miserable.
 Be cautious when comparing salaries, as [your pride can start fucking with you](/pride).

+### Is it fair that promotions pay at the bottom of the pay scale, and new hires tend to be at the top?

+First how do companies determine pay?
+Usually companies seek to be fair, which they do by establishing a pay range for a level, and then pegging that range to a percentile of the industry.
+A fictitious example, industry pay range for a Senior is 100$ to 200$, 75th percentile at 175$.
+A company wants to set their comp at p75 of industry so they set their senior pay band from 170$ to 180\$.

+Now people want to get raises every year, so companies would give someone promoted into senior 170$, and as years go by they get raises till they rise to 180$.

+For new hires, offers tend to be at the top of (if not over) the pay range but fairness continues to be the doctrine.

+The industry range for offers is higher because 1) you don't want to lose a good candidate 2) you tend to hire people high in the band.
+3) You can be optimistic that person will be promoted shortly, and if they don't it'll be corrected by the 4 year cliff.

+New hires tend to be high in the band because it ensures they'll be successful.
+Changing companies has significant head winds (new culture, new tech, new process, no network).
+If someone is at the bottom of the band, they tend to be downlevelled to avoid them failing.

 ### What is the four year cliff?